surifirstpin/biplus_documentation/docs/User_Reports.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/master/images/pin_ur.png) Image 4
 ## Pin or Remove Pin

-To freeze the column field values while scrolling the data to right or left, click on **Pin** in field drop down provided and to release the same click on **Remove Pin.**
+To freeze the column field values while scrolling the data to right or left, click on **Pin** in field drop down provided and to release the same click on **Remove Pin.** ( Refer image 4)

 ## Group / Un-Group